 This will sum up all the returned values from the previous step.

-6. Insert INDEX MATCH Functions with Asterisk for Partial Match with Cell Text
+Method 6 – Insert INDEX MATCH Functions with an Asterisk for a Partial Match with Cell Text

-Asterisk is an Excel Wildcard Character that represents any number of characters in a text string.
-We use this to look up a value with INDEX MATCH functions if there is a partial match.
-In the bellow dataset (B4:C9) we have all the students’ full names with their maths marks.
-Also a dataset with the students’ partial names.
+Asterisk is an Excel Wildcard Character that represents any number of characters (including none) in a text string.
+In the bellow dataset (B4:C9) we have all the students’ full names with their math marks, and a list of students’ first names.
 We are going to find their math marks and input them in range F5:F9.

 =INDEX($C$5:$C$9,MATCH(E5&"*",$B$5:$B$9,0),1)

-- Finally, hit Enter and use Fill Handle to autofill the cells.
+• Hit Enter and use the Fill Handle to autofill the cells.

 As a lookup value, we will use E5&”*” as the Asterisk returns with the characters starting with the name ‘Bob’ and any number of the characters after it from the text string range B5:B9.